evotools/wBuffaloVsCow/WaterBuffalo/README.txt

 Finally 'treemix_graphmaker.R' was used to create Figure 1B.

+## Compute XP-EHH
+Chromosome-wise input files required for XP-EHH calculations for each breed was created using 'sample_wise_hapbin_inputfile_maker.sh'.

+For calculating XP-EHH scores for all chromosomes and for all breed combinations (21 unique combinations for 7 breeds in this study), 'xpehh_calculator_array_job.sh' was run.

+Both scripts can be submitted using the qsub command.
+For example: qsub sample_wise_hapbin_inputfile_maker.sh

+The following breeds were present in the breeds.txt file in sample_wise_hapbin_inputfile_maker.sh script:

+Banni
+Bhadawari
+Jaffrabadi
+Med
+Murrah
+Pandharpuri
+Surti

 ## Compute XP-CLR
 Variants with global minor allele frequency < 1% were discarded using vcftools with the following command: